Up to 50% off sofas & mattresses — limited‑time deals.

 Recommended for: Balanced comfort with a more classic look.

-Our testing notes: Madeline was the most "in between" sofa we tested.
-The 24-inch seat depth felt relaxed without forcing you to slouch, and it accommodated different heights well.
-We also appreciated the casters more than expected because they made quick repositioning and cleaning simpler.
+Our testing notes: Madeline was the most in-between sofa we tested.
+The 24-inch seat depth felt relaxed without pushing you into a slouch, and it worked well across different heights.
+We also ended up appreciating the casters more than expected because they made quick repositioning and cleaning easier.

 Our Testing Experience